Logius-standaarden/fsc-core/specifications.md

 - `int32`: use `Little-endian` as endianness when converting to a byte array
 - `int64`: use `Little-endian` as endianness when converting to a byte array
 - `string`: use `utf-8` encoding when converting to a byte array
-- `UUIDv7`: the field `contract.content.iv` contains an UUIDv7 in the form of a string.
-The string **must** be parsed as an UUIDv7.
+- `UUIDv7`: the field `contract.content.iv` contains a UUIDv7 in the form of a string.
+The string **must** be parsed as a UUIDv7.
 The bytes of the UUIDv7 are added to the byte array of the Content or Grant hash.

 ### Grant hash {#grant_hash}